LeviJunior1/LeviJunior1/README.md

-# Hi :wave:, I am Levi
+# Hi, I am Levi :wave:

-I am Front End Developer.
-Musician Lover.
+I am Front End Developer.Musician Lover.
 Knowlegde is the :old_key:

 <!-- I am work at <a href=""></a> -->